-Between work, family, running errands, taking care of your kids, paying your bills, and just getting through your daily life, it can feel overwhelming and like you just do not have time for anything else.
+Between work, family, running errands, taking care of your kids, paying your bills, and just getting through your daily life can feel overwhelming and like you do not have time for anything else.

 Learning to deal with difficult emotions starts by practicing mindfulness, which teaches you how to calm your reaction to emotions and soothe complicated feelings.
-Once you are in a state of mindfulness, it becomes easier to reflect upon and thoughtfully process your feelings rather than just reacting without thought.
+Once you are in a state of mindfulness, it becomes easier to reflect upon and thoughtfully process your feelings rather than react without thought.

 The Steps for Dealing with Difficult Emotions

 Start by accepting that you need to feel this emotion.
-Pay attention to how it makes you feel physically and what part of your body responds to it.
+Please pay attention to how it makes you feel physical and what part of your body responds to it.
 What muscles tighten, what symptoms do you feel when you think about it?
 Do not ignore these signs.

 Next, be sure you accurately identify what you are feeling.
 Be as precise as possible and focus on the fact that this just an emotion.
 It is not WHO you are; it is HOW you are feeling.
 Naming your feelings first takes some of the power away from them and allows you to process them more fully.
 When you admit that you are feeling anxiety about a situation, it keeps you in the present and does not allow you to focus on the unknown future, which you can’t control.

 Learning to deal with difficult emotions means that you must accept that you are feeling this way.
 Denying that you are sad or angry does not help you to feel less depressed or angry.
 Instead, it can make you feel even more of these difficult emotions.